ravenawk/patsbytes/content/articles/ansible_collections.md

 ---
-title: "Ansible Collections - The way to include new"
+title: "Ansible Collections - A Primer"
-date: 2022-05-22
+date: 2022-06-05
 draft: false
 ---

 Ansible content collections, collections for short, are the way to include content not included in ansible-core.
+Roles, playbooks, modules, and plugins can be included in a collection, allowing you to bundle similar content together.

+Collections first appeared in Ansible 2.8 as a technical preview.
+Ansible 2.10 moved most modules from the main ansible repository to collections.
+Individual collection updates are now not reliant on the release of Ansible itself and can be released more frequently if needed.

 You can download collections from  https://galaxy.ansible.com or https://console.redhat.com (with a subscription) and even create your own.

-Roles, playbooks, modules, and plugins can be included in a single collection, allowing you to bundle content with similar use cases together.
-When referring to a collection, use “namespace.collection”.
-Let’s look at some examples.
+This article will show how to install and use ansible collections in your playbooks and roles.

 | Collection Name         | Description                          |
 |-------------------------|--------------------------------------|